 Nadi Shodhana Pranayama – the Sanskrit which we use to refer to alternate nostril breathing.
-I love this exercise for climbing!
-I like this practice because it helps me stay grounded and feel safe.
-Even if I’m sitting on the rope with my belayer holding me I can still ground myself.
+I love this exercise for climbing because it helps me stay grounded and feel safe.
+Even if I’m halfway up the wall, I can still ground myself.
 I like to hold onto the wall with one hand, sit back into my harness, and place my feet wide on the wall to stay stable while I try to restart my mind.

 The premise is simple: you put your index and middle fingers on your forehead just above your nose (your third eye, if you’re into that kind of thing), and then alternatively use your thumb or ring finger to close off one nostril or the other, switching after each inhale.
 This is supposed to balance you.
 The left nostril supposedly is the calming one, with the right nostril bringing the stoke!
 So if you’re way gripped, maybe take a few breaths through the left without switching.
 If you’re discouraged, maybe choose right instead.
 If you’re just kind of a mess (I would say I’m usually too in my head to know what I’m feeling), the basic alternating pattern is probably just fine.